delphidabbler/pashi/Docs/GUI/ReadMe.txt

 Beta Code
 ________________________________________________________________________________

-This is a beta release of PasHGUI.
+This is a beta release of PasHiGUI.
 Every effort has been made to remove bugs, but it is likely that bugs remain.

-Please help test PasHGUI and report any errors you find via the DelphiDabbler website's contact page at http://www.delphidabbler.com/contact
+Please help test PasHiGUI and report any errors you find via the DelphiDabbler website's contact page at http://www.delphidabbler.com/contact

-You use PasHGUI entirely at your own risk.
+You use PasHiGUI entirely at your own risk.
 There is no warranty whatsoever and no liability is accepted for any damage the software does to your computer systems.